Courtney Kupets: Career after competitive gymnastics

 Kupets joined the Las Vegas based dance and acrobatics show Le Reve in 2014.
 Kupets joined her husband, Chris Carter, and sister Ashley as a performer in the show.
 In July 2016, Kupets began coaching full-time at Oconee Gymnastics & Cheer.
 Also in 2016, Kupets appeared on NBC's digital program, The Daily Dismount, as a gymnastics commentator for NBC's Olympic coverage.
 She was named head coach of University of Georgia's women's gymnastics team in May 2017.
+She was let go from the position at the conclusion of the 2024 season.

 Personal life

 She is distantly related to the 1947 Heisman Trophy winner Johnny Lujack.
 She also is cousins with current Pittsburgh Steelers wide receiver Ben Skowronek.
 Former NFL quarterback Trent Green is related by marriage.
 She married Chris Carter, a former acrobatic gymnast for Great Britain, in 2014.
 The couple have three daughters, Brooklyn, Savannah, and Charlotte, and a son Bentley together.